rht-labs/lodestar-git-api/development/README.md

 | `templateRepositoryId`  | The ID of the GitLab repository which defines a template to use for creating new repos  |
 | `trustedClientKey`  | [Temporary] Used as a placeholder to authenticate client requests, being replaced by validating JWT tokens against the `jwtVerifyPublicKeyLocation` |

 This will spin up all of the usual resources that this service needs in production, plus a `BuildConfig` configured to build it from source from the Git repository specified.
-To trigger this build, use `oc start-build omp-frontend`.
+To trigger this build, use `oc start-build omp-git-api`.